waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **INCENSE_BURNER**: An impassable decorative object.
 - **To interact with NPCs behind counters** (like Nurses or Clerks), you must face the counter tile directly in front of them, not the NPC tile itself, and then press A.
 - **FENCE (Visual):** The fence-like structure on Route 38 at (30, 11) is functionally an impassable `WALL` tile.
 Confirmed by attempting to move onto it.
+- **BROKEN_FLOOR**: An impassable tile that functions as a wall.
+Found in the Burned Tower.

 # Current Quest: Journey to Ecruteak City
 - **Objective:** Obtain the Fog Badge from the Ecruteak City Gym Leader.
 - **Status:** I have arrived in Ecruteak City.
 The Gym Leader, Morty, is not at the gym.
-My next step is to find the Burned Tower, which is the most likely place to find him.
+I have found him in the Burned Tower.

 # Key Items
 - **HIVEBADGE:** From Bugsy.
 Allows traded POKéMON up to L30 to obey and enables the use of CUT outside of battle.